 Storms will continue through late tonight for areas south of I-40.
 Drier and warmer weather will stick around through Thursday.

-Scattered showers and thunderstorms have developed Tuesday afternoon mainly along and south of I-40.
-A few strong to severe storms will continue to be possible through late this evening with locally heavy rainfall, gusty winds, and large hail the biggest threats.
-Most of the storms will end late tonight, but a few spotty showers will continue through Wednesday morning in southeastern New Mexico.
+Scattered showers and thunderstorms developed Tuesday mainly south of I-40 and along and east of I-25.
+Most of the storms have ended tonight, but a few spotty showers will continue through Wednesday morning in southeastern New Mexico.

 Forecast Continues Below